 As opposed to a chromatic harmonica, diatonic harmonicas, such as those listed below, are usually the kind that beginners will start with.
 These harmonicas will usually be used in one key.
 If in doubt, getting a C harmonica is usually a great place to start.

 If you’re a beginner, you may not know how to get started on your search for a great beginner harmonica.
 Luckily, we’re here to help.
-Below we’ll give you our top choices of blues harps and we’ll list the best starter harmonicas on the market today.
+Below we’ll give you our top choices of blues harps and we’ll list the best harmonicas for beginners that are on the market today.

 Without further adieu, here is our list of the best beginner harmonicas on the market today.